 Blumenauer introduced the Captive Primate Safety Act in 2013 and in 2009 which prohibits any person in the US from importing, exporting, or purchasing primates from foreign markets.
 The House passed the bill in 2009 but failed to pass it in 2013.
 Blumenauer continues to garner support for this legislation and share the story of Charla Nash, a strong supporter of the Captive Primate Safety Act and a victim of a chimpanzee attack in 2009.

 Over the last three decades the African Lion population has declined 50% due to decimated habitat, disease, and poaching.
 In 2014 Blumenauer authored a letter urging the Department of Interior to identify the African Lion as an endangered species and for the US to accept responsibility as the leading importer of African Lion trophies.
-Under an endangered species designation, the import of the African Lion and trophies would be prohibited.
+In December 2015, the African Lion was listed as a threatened species by the US Fish and Wildlife Service.